MAHcodes/expert-fiesta/P2CH1.md

 Our systems typically achieve **non-repudiation** through comprehensive logging practices.
 These logs record user activity, including actions taken, timestamps, and user identifiers.
 With proper logging, a user cannot claim they did not perform an action if a clear record exists within the system.

 **Non-repudiation** is particularly important for financial transactions, legal documents, and other sensitive actions where a clear audit trail is necessary.

-1.2.
-Areas application of computer security.
-1.2.1.
-Physical and environmental security.
-1.2.2.
-Operational safety.
-1.2.3.
-Logical, application and information security.
-1.2.4.
-Security of telecommunications infrastructures.
-1.2.5.
-Special case of cybersecurity.
-1.3.
-Different facets of security
-1.3.1.
-Lead security
-1.3.2.
-Importance of legality in the security of information systems.
-1.3.3.
-Ethics and training
-1.3.4.
-Security architecture.

 ## 1.2.
 Areas of application of computer security